MR-PIxelzen/Discord-debloat/README.md

 # Discord Debloat

-Discord Debloat is a script designed to help you remove unnecessary and potentially annoying features from the Discord desktop application using PowerShell and batch scripting.
-If you find Discord to be bloated with features you don't use or dislike, this script can help you streamline your Discord experience. to lower potential unwanted memory usage
+If you've noticed that the Discord desktop application is plagued with an array of superfluous and potentially vexing features, then the Discord Debloat script may be just the solution you need.
+This clever little tool employs PowerShell and batch scripting to carefully remove those pesky features, which in turn, can help streamline your Discord experience.
+Not only does this result in a more enjoyable user experience, but it can also significantly reduce your overall memory usage.
+So, if you're looking for a way to optimize your Discord experience, the Discord Debloat script may be just what you need.

 ## Features